GwendolyneFreddy/LCC-Readme/README_EN.md

 #### Other Mods Compatibility

 Mymod is a WeiDU mod, and therefore should be compatible with all WeiDU mods. [facultatif : It has been tested on several different installations, and has so far worked perfectly.]
-However, we cannot test every single one.
-[Choisir une formule parmi les suivantes :] If you do encounter any bugs, please contact <a href="https://www.baldursgateworld.fr/lacouronne/Auteur.html">AUTHOR</a> or alternatively post on the forums.
-If you encounter any bugs, please report them on the forum!

 Though I am striving to make it compatible with as many other mods as possible, there is always a chance that incompatibilities will arise.
 Below are the ones discovered thus far:

 - mod 1
 - mod 2
 - ...

+[Choisir une formule parmi les suivantes :] If you do encounter any bugs, please contact <a href="https://www.baldursgateworld.fr/lacouronne/Auteur.html">AUTHOR</a> or alternatively post on the forums.
 If you encounter any bugs, please report them on the forum!

 ##